The training helps to build your young person’s confidence. The personalised training will allow them to:

 • use of mobile phone in case of emergencies.

-Regular feedback will be given to you and the young person.
+We will give feedback often to you and your young person.

 Taster sessions